RhojemJR/DSAmidterm-/README.md

 ## How to Set Up React JS?

 ### Prerequiste Apps
-**Prerequisites**
-> [!NOTE]
+> [!IMPORTANT]
 > Before you begin setting up React, ensure that you have the following installed on your system:
 - **Node.js:** React requires Node.js to run.
 It’s a JavaScript runtime that allows you to execute JavaScript code outside the browser.
-You can download and install it from Node.js official website.
+You can download and install it from [Node.js official website.]()
   - React and its dependencies are among the packages that may be managed with npm (Node Package Manager), which is included with Node.js.
 - **Code Editor:** Although any text editor can be used, Visual Studio Code (VSCode) is strongly advised due to its React-specific add-ons, including code formatting, debugging tools, and auto-completion.
 ###  Setting Up a React Application